 Apart from Apollo, his Alsation dog, Ma loves nothing more than singing and dancing on stage, especially if he gets to wear outlandish outfits and heavy makeup.
 His version of Lion King is a must-see.
 Having said that, his rendition of “Can you feel the love tonight?” dressed in a leather jacket with a humongous spiked Mohican is not bad either.

-5. Forest Gump is his lifelong hero.
+5. Forrest Gump is his lifelong hero.

 Every time he gets stressed out, he watches the movie again.
 What does Ma get from Forest Gump?
 “No matter whatever changed, you are you.”
 That’s deep.
 (CNBC)